 - Sage: Magic missile and Acid blast til hero.

 - Mercenary: Circle and kick

-- Lich: Feed and kick.
+- Lich: Feed, kick, and Acid Blast.

 - Monk: Leveling skills include punch, kick, uppercut, and roundhouse.
-There is no first tier equivalent for this class.